noobpwnftw/chessdb/README.md

 Full database snapshots are available upon request, it is no longer trivial to distribute the online database due to size.

-*** Expect no further documentation except this one but the code should be self-explanatory.
+*** Expect no further documentation except this one: the code speaks for itself.